Wal8800/wal8800.github.io/docs/_posts/2023-03-15-how-to-write-plain-code.markdown

 ```

 If we return early in the function, we can improve its clarity.
-In the _after_ example, the if condition is inverted, once the condition is true, it will trigger the edge case handling logic and exit the function.
+In the _after_ example, the if condition is inverted, once the condition is true, it will trigger the error case handling logic and exit the function.
 By using this approach, we can improve the flow of reading the function.
 Going from top to bottom, the developer reads each self-contained block of error condition and handling logic then they can move onto reading the main processing logic.
 This provides a clear structure of how the function is laid out.

 Additionally, returning early helps to reduce indentation of the logic in the function.
 The processing logic and second if statement block are no longer indented.
 They can have more space to express each line of logic and more descriptive variable names.